freezer333/biotools/README.md

 Once you've installed Python, please make absolutely sure you have a 3.x version (and not a 2.x) version installed.
 Open up your terminal/command prompt and ensure that typing `python3 --version` results in the expected output (i.e. `Python 3.4.1`)

 ## Step 3a:  Install Dependencies
-In order to run all scripts, you need a few python modules to be installed on your system.
+In order to run all scripts, you need a few python and node modules to be installed on your system.

+### Python Dependencies
 To install the modules below, open your terminal/command prompt.
 If you downloaded and installed Python 3.4+, the package manager "pip" will be installed as well.
 To install a module, simply type

 ```
-pip3 install [module]
+$ pip3 install [module]
 ```

 Where [module] is replaced by the actual module name.